thaddavis/crewai_and_agentops_script/video_script/2/3_import_openai_key.md

 And make sure you keep this key private so no one besides you creates charges on your account

-Here is how we securely add this API KEY to our CrewAI project
+Copy the API KEY and here is how we securely add it to our CrewAI project

 ## Add environment variables